-First time students who wish to apply for financial aid must file the Free Application for Federal Student Aid (FAFSA) after October of the prior year, but no later than March 15.
+First time students who wish to apply for financial aid must file the Free Application for Federal Student Aid (FAFSA) once it's released by the federal government.
 Returning students must file the Renewal FAFSA by April 15 (Federal school code: 002703).
 New York state residents will automatically be sent a TAP application if they list a New York school on the FAFSA (TAP school code: 0130).
 These forms must be filed every year.
 Renewal of aid depends on demonstrated need as determined through the Congressionally approved needs analysis, changes in federal and state laws, the availability of funds, the student's academic level, and satisfactory progress toward completion of degree requirements.
 Late applicants will be considered only after the applications of other eligible applicants who met the deadline are processed and will be considered for institutional aid contingent on the availability of funds.
 All students will be sent an award notice specifying the total annual awards, allocated on a per semester basis.
 All awards, with the exception of college work study (CWS), are credited to the student's account each semester.